Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement: INTRODUCTION

+Inspired by the MoE mechanism, this paper proposes a lightweight VI enhancement framework based on fuzzy controller (FC-r).
+Notably, whereas conventional MoE architectures activate sparse sub-networks within a single large model, the proposed approach performs dynamic routing selection among multiple pre-trained, independent models of varying scales.
+This design choice reduces implementation complexity and makes the method more suitable for heterogeneous edge computing platforms.
+The overall architecture is illustrated in Fig.~\ref{Strcture}.

-To address the aforementioned challenges, this paper proposes an efficient and lightweight VI enhancement method based on fuzzy control (FC), which aims to improve both resource utilization and inference performance.
-Specifically, the main contributions of this work can be summarized as follows: (1) A model controller is developed based on core VI parameters—namely device utilization, device temperature, and the number of targets in the current frame—to provide accurate assessments of inference resource status.
-(2) Leveraging the spatiotemporal correlation of targets across consecutive video frames, a dynamic fuzzy switching strategy is introduced that enables real-time selection of the optimal inference model based on both the current video context and resource conditions.
-Experimental results demonstrate that the proposed method achieves an effective balance between resource utilization and inference performance.
+The main contributions of this work are summarized as follows: \begin{itemize} \item A FC-r is developed to provide accurate assessments of the inference resource status and to support route selection, which is based on key VI parameters-namely device utilization, device temperature, and the number of targets in the current frame. \item Leveraging the spatiotemporal correlation of targets across consecutive video frames, we introduce a dynamic fuzzy switching strategy that enables real-time selection of the optimal inference model based on both the current video context and resource conditions. \item Experimental results demonstrate that the proposed method achieves a desirable balance between resource utilization and inference performance on public datasets. \end{itemize}